tnaduc/DeepCNNs/README.md

 ** Project objectives **

-These are wellknown problems but I want to do to:
 * Learn the tools and build up skills, knowledge
 * Demonstrate capabilities of pretrained models of images from ImageNet to show real world problems
 * Have fun